alexhokl/notes/books/the-effective-engineer.md

 ### Chapter 8 Balance Quality with Pragmatism

+- pragmatism
+  - thinking in terms of what does and does not work for achieving goals
+  - instead of right way or wrong way
+- advantages of code review
+  - catching bugs or design shortcomings early
+  - increasing accountability of code changes
+  - provide modelling of how to write good code
+  - sharing working knowledge of codebase
+  - increasing long-term agility
+- a sustainable code review process
+  - a process can be adapted to different situations/companies to get a good balance between quality and throughput
+- abstractions
+  - it is useful and help saving time to maintenance as it is in one piece
+  - be aware of creating an abstraction too early where time could be wasted or abstraction could be built poorly due to lack of information (which makes the design too generic or overfitted)
+- technical debt
+  - all the deferred work that is necessary to improve the health and quality of the codebases that would slow things down if left unaddressed
+  - it could be added due to insufficient understanding of the problem space initially
+  - example solutions
+    - at Asana, a week of each quarter to pay of debts
+    - "code purge day" to remove old un-used code

 ### Chapter 9 Minimize Operational Burden

 ### Chapter 10 Invest in Your Team's Growth